icio/actiongraph/README.md

 ## Worked example

-In this example, we're going to look inside one of @unravelin's favourite CLIs, https://k9scli.io/.
+In this example, we're going to look inside one of @icio's favourite CLIs, https://k9scli.io/.

 First, let's check that we're all set up: